GUIDES: Designing the Space

 Before you sign a lease, it’s time to think about your business and how you want to design the structure it.
 The big questions are “How do you want to structure the business?” and “What is your growth plan for the distillery?”.
-You’ll also want to make sure your business is registered appropriately with your state and you get an EIN from the federal government.
-This is also the right time to talk to an insurance agent to make sure your new business is properly covered and, depending on what you plan on doing, your insurance company can help you stay as safe as possible.
+You’ll also want to ensure your business is registered appropriately with your state and you get an EIN from the federal government.
+This is also the right time to talk to an insurance agent to make sure your new business is properly covered.

 There are a lot of resources for starting and designing a business.
-We’ve listed just a few to get you started:
+Below are a few “distillery specific” areas to get you started:

 An important job for environmental engineers can be figuring out what to do with the distillery waste.
 From the infancy of the industry, waste has been an afterthought.
 Distilleries dumped their liquids down the drain and gave their solids to a happy farmer.
-As the industry has grown and evolved, there has been a greater impact on the local sewer systems and now distilleries are typically regulated on the pH, temperature, BOD/COD of their waste and any copper content contained within.
+As the industry has grown and evolved, there has been a greater impact on the local sewer systems.
+These days distilleries are typically regulated on the pH, temperature, BOD/COD, and copper content of their liquid waste.
 For this reason, we have been putting more and more waste treatment into the facilities that we build.
 The solids also have become harder to give away, as there are more distilleries competing for the same number of farmers and ranchers.
-While not everyone has to deal with this waste problem, it is one that is becoming more common in the industry and we’re actively working with more experts in waste treatment to create long term solutions.
+While not everyone has to deal with this waste problem, it is one that is becoming more common in the industry and we’re actively working with more experts in waste treatment to create long-term solutions.

 If you declassify your facility, then the electrical engineers’ job is fairly easy in that they just need to run electrical to the equipment in the right amounts.
 If you don’t declassify, then all non-low voltage equipment within 5’ of an ethanol source or within 25’ of the source within 3’ of the floor needs to be classified.
 Depending on your layout, this can mean lots of circuits running in and out of classified zones.
 The other big job of electrical engineers is making sure that all of your equipment is bonded and grounded.
 By pumping and flowing liquid, we can create a static charge that can build up and spark.
 And when that spark is into or near a stream of ethanol-filling tanks, really bad things can happen.
 The number of mobile tanks in most distilleries makes this job much harder than usual and most likely they will use bonding reels that you can connect to a tank once you locate it in its temporary location.
 It is very important that you understand and use these systems.